precision-sustainable-ag/SemiF-ImageCuration/README.md

 save_csv: True
 ```

-#### Dataset Type

-Specify whether to target "images" or "cutouts" for the dataset creation.

 ### Configuring Image and Cutout Cropping

 For the crop_images task, use the crop_split section of the configuration file to define the specifics of how images and cutouts are cropped: